tchapi/Arduino-Energy-Monitor/README.md

 To dim the displays and add a somehow nice touch to the objet, the fourth part is a little 3mm-thick plexiglass slap that can be cutted on a conventional laser cutter.

 You can find the Illustrator file [here](https://github.com/tchapi/Arduino-Energy-Monitor/tree/master/Design/Bo%C3%AEtier%20principal/Plaque%20de%20protection%20plexiglas).

+## Licence

+Everything is released under the GNU GPL v2.
+Basically, you can reuse everything as long as you credit me somehow :)